 In the early days of comics, a successful property like Superman and Batman, each appearing in many pages each month (and with most comics running 64 pages), was beyond the ability of one man or even a team of two to produce in enough quantity to keep the publishers happy.
 Siegel and Shuster had their own shop, hiring artists to help turn out stories, and essentially packaging the work themselves, including writing, lettering, pencilling and inking.
 This was the method for much of comics in the 1940s, based on the newspaper strip model, where the creator of the strip, usually the artist, put together a studio to produce the entire package.
 Bob Kane had lots of help with Batman, beginning with writer Bill Finger, and from 1939 artist Jerry Robinson, who began as a letterer and worked his way up through inking and pencilling to running the Batman studio for Kane in a year or so.
 Robinson helped create Batman’s sidekick Robin, his greatest foe The Joker, and designed the first Batman and Robin logos.
 While many comics companies continued to rely on comics shops to produce and package material for their books, National Comics gradually pulled in the writers and artists of their most popular characters to work in their own “bullpen,” or common work area at the 480 Lexington Avenue offices.
 While still working on a freelance basis, the artists and writers could use any open desk (writers) or drawing board (artists) to produce work for the company, and would be paid directly rather than by a shop or studio boss.
 Bill Finger and Jerry Robinson both became regulars in the offices, and Robinson recalled working alongside writers Finger and Jerry Siegel, and artists Joe Shuster, Jack Kirby, Fred Ray and Mort Meskin in the bullpen (probably mostly in the large production room) in the early 1940s.
 There were many others who spent time there as well as working at home.
 The studios or shops continued to provide some of the DC product, but National was gradually drawing in their talent for more direct control.

 In the spring of 1941, Whitney Ellsworth hired a new editor, Mort (Mortimer) Weisinger.
 Weisinger’s background was in science fiction.
 He’d been a part of early science fiction fandom since his teenage years, and was involved in creating the earliest SF fan magazines or fanzines, along with fellow enthusiast and friend Julie Schwartz.
 Weisinger and Schwartz formed the first science fiction literary agency, working to sell stories for many well-known and lesser-known writers to the SF pulp magazines, but while Schwartz continued that business for a few years, Weisinger took a staff job with Standard Magazines, a pulp publisher.
 When Ellsworth hired him, Weisinger was already an experienced editor, and was put in charge of BATMAN, DETECTIVE and MORE FUN.
 Murray Boltinoff handled ADVENTURE and probably assisted on other books, like SUPERMAN and ACTION, ostensibly edited by Ellsworth himself.
 Weisinger also began working as a writer for the company, as did all the editors, and co-created Aquaman, Green Arrow and Johnny Quick.
 Things would soon change for many young men in America as the country went into World War Two.
 In 1942, Weisinger and Boltinoff were drafted and left to serve in the armed forces.
 Probably on Mort’s advice, Whitney Ellsworth hired two men who had worked with Weisinger at Standard Magazines, Bernie Breslauer and Jack Schiff.
 (Weisinger had actually worked under Schiff there.)
 They edited many of the National comics until the end of the war.
+I’m not sure when Schiff was hired, but Breslauer joined the company in 1943.

 Over at All-American, editor Ted Udall was also drafted, and to replace him Shelly Mayer hired Dorothy Roubicek, the first woman editor at either company.
 Like most editors of the time, she also wrote for the company on titles including WONDER WOMAN, making her perhaps the first female writer there as well.
 Dorothy worked at All-American from 1942 to 1944, leaving to marry her second husband, comics artist Walter Galli.
 Later she worked at Timely and EC, and married a third husband, comics writer and eventually best-selling novelist William Woolfolk.
 Dorothy returned to DC briefly in the early 1970s, editing many titles including the romance line.